yujiri8/yujiri.xyz/README.md

 The Django server's config involves some settings that can't be exposed in the repo, so they're stored in secret.py protected by .gitignore.
 The necessary settings:

 * `SECRET_KEY`
-* `EMAIL_HOST_PASSWORD`

-# git-lfs

-This repo needs git-lfs to be uploaded to Github due to the RTTP downloads exceeding size limits.